wearefine/fae/docs/index.md

 ## for_fae_index

 Fae uses a class method called `for_fae_index` as a scope for index views and associated content in form elements.
-This method is inherited from `Fae::Concerns::Models::Base`.
+This method is inherited from `Fae::BaseModelConcern`.

 By default, this method uses position, name, or title attributes.
 If it can't find any of those it will raise the following exception: